Currency

 We recommend taking a debit and/or credit card which is still accepted at major shopping malls and some hotels and ATMs.
 The most widely accepted credit cards include Visa or MasterCard.
 However, please do not rely on a credit/debit card as your only source of spending money and keep a photocopy of your card(s).
 Please do ensure that you notify your bank that you will be travelling abroad.

-Mobile payment apps like Alipay and WeChat Pay are becoming widely accepted payment methods in China, however it is not always possible to utilise these apps without a Chinese bank account.
+Please note that while mobile payment apps like Alipay and WeChat Pay are becoming widely accepted payment methods in China, it is not always possible to utilise these apps without a Chinese bank account.
 Please ensure that you have checked with your Australian bank to confirm that your bank card can be linked to these payment platforms.
+However, even if the bank confirms that your card can be used with Alipay or Wechat, the merchant may not accept foreign cards.

 We also therefore recommend that you have a small amount of RMB cash for use on arrival and in the event that a facility won't accept an international credit card or cash, please ask your National Escort for assistance.